codepo8/developer-advocacy-handbook/travel-and-conference-participation.md

 track your events.
 Follow up each of your conference participation with a debrief for your colleagues and for the conference organisers.
-This makes it easy to decide next time if the same event is worth you going or someone else.
+This makes it easy to decide next time if the same event is worth you going or handing it over to someone else.
 It also gives organisers something to think about and you a chance to say \"thanks\".
 And that goes a long way.

 ## Work with the conference buzz